pradeep1288/cs551_projecta/README.stage1.txt

 Yes, the stage is complete.

 c.
 Portable
-No the code will not work if the manager and client were on different machines with different architectures.
-No there is no support added.
-For example the size of int might be 32 bit on a 32 bit architecture and it could be 64 bit on a machine running 64 bit architecture.
-These inconsistencies cause the program to behave differently on different machines.
-Hence it becomes difficult to support.
+Yes it will work, if the packet format is independent of the CPU and the program converts between the network format and the CPU format.
+For example it you write an short integer in x86 its little endian in network format it is typically big endian so the program needs to use the htons() method to convert between the two and ntohs() while reading the packet.